 Call our Group Litigation Solicitors on freephone 0800 916 9015 or contact us online.

-Slater & Gordon Lawyers have offices in London, Manchester, Birmingham, Liverpool, Sheffield, Milton Keynes, Cardiff, Edinburgh, Bristol, Cambridge, Newcastle, Wakefield & meeting rooms in Bramhall, Cheshire.
+Slater & Gordon Lawyers have offices in London, Manchester, Birmingham, Liverpool, Sheffield, Milton Keynes, Cardiff, Edinburgh, Bristol, Cambridge, Halifax, Newcastle, Wakefield & meeting rooms in Bramhall, Cheshire.